 - Spanish (Colombia)

 These translations have been created by researchers who have worked with the RRC.
 However, each translation was done independently and, therefore, we cannot guarantee their accuracy.
-You can download these translations from our website.

 If you would like to create your own translation, no special authorisation is required.
 We just ask that you share your translation with us so we can share it with others.
+We recommend a translation and back translation process to enhance the validity of the translated measure (see guides by Brislin (1970) and van Ommeren and colleagues (1999)).

 The Child and Youth Resilience Measure and the Adult Resilience Measure were developed from the perspective that resilience is a social-ecological construct.